kevancress/MeasureIt_ARCH/docs/docs/index.md

 ## What is MeasureIt_ARCH?

-MeasureIt_ARCH is an addon for Blender, that adds tools to create design documentation and technical drawings that can be previewed within Blenders 3D viewport, and exported as images, vector graphics or .dxf files.
+MeasureIt_ARCH is an addon for Blender, that adds tools to create design documentation and technical drawings that can be previewed within Blender's 3D viewport, and exported as images, vector graphics or .dxf files.

 ## What's in the Docs?